neutralinojs/neutralinojs/README.md

  cd hello-world
  neu run

- # Building your app (No compilation - takes a second)
+ # Building your app (No compilation - takes less than a second)
  neu build
 ```